angristan/awesome-stars/README.md

 ## Java

+- [vert.x](https://github.com/eclipse-vertx/vert.x) - Vert.x is a tool-kit for building reactive applications on the JVM
+- [JetBrainsRuntime](https://github.com/JetBrains/JetBrainsRuntime) - Runtime environment based on OpenJDK for running IntelliJ Platform-based products on Windows, macOS, and Linux
+- [glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
+- [picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android
+- [cucumber](https://github.com/cucumber/cucumber) - Cucumber monorepo - building blocks for Cucumber in various languages
 - [portfolio](https://github.com/buchen/portfolio) - A simple tool to calculate the overall performance of an investment portfolio.
 - [FakeImageDetection](https://github.com/afsalashyana/FakeImageDetection) - Fake Image Detection Using Machine Learning
 - [retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and the JVM